 When you have a problem with your printer, you can use Printer Troubleshooter, which is part of Windows’ troubleshooting package.
-It can help you fix drivers, connection issues, and a lot more.
+It can help you fix drivers, connection issues, and much more.

 - Press the “Windows” key on your keyboard and press “R.” This will open a small window where you can type “control update” in the run command window.

-- Next, click “Printer” and then click “Run the Troubleshooter”.
+- Next, click “Printer” and “Run the Troubleshooter.”

 - At this point, the troubleshooter will automatically scan and fix errors related to your printer.
 Once done, you can reboot and check if you are experiencing the same error.